inveniosoftware/invenio/docs/community/maintainers-guide/releasing.rst

       is correct.
 Pay attention how you write, keep consistency with previous sentences forms.
 4. Bump version in ``version.py`` (follow semantic versioning).
+5. If the module is changing from alpha/beta to official release remember to modify the classifiers in the setup.py according to `PyPi classifiers <https://pypi.org/classifiers/>`_.
-5. Create a release commit (message pattern:
+6. Create a release commit (message pattern:
    ``release: v<major>.<minor>.<patch>``).
-6. Create tag and push release:
+7. Create tag and push release:
     - ``git tag v<major>.<minor>.<patch>``
     - ``git push inveniosoftware master v<major>.<minor>.<patch>``
-7. Regularly check ``Travis`` and ``PyPI`` to ensure the release went through.
+8. Regularly check ``Travis`` and ``PyPI`` to ensure the release went through.

 **JavaScript/React module**